talktogproject/wordsurvey/dummysite/index.md

 7. I want to participate in the study.

 ### [I consent.
 I would like to begin the study.](consent.md)
+*In actual survey participant needs to click on this AND the blue arrow at the bottom right of the page*
 ### [I do not consent.
 I would like to withdraw my participation from the study.](noconsent.md)
+*In actual survey participant needs to click on this AND the blue arrow at the bottom right of the page*

 Proceed to the next page by clicking on the blue forward arrow below.